Sarah Linda Scott, PHD

 - Ethics, 19th and 20th Century Continental Philosophy, and the History of Philosophy.

 - Current research focuses on the moral philosophy of Martin Buber and his relation to aesthetics and Medieval and Renaissance thought.
-I also have interests in film and cyber ethics.
+I am also working on projects related to cyber ethics.